kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

-Yes.
-Due to creating `Workload` and `PodGroup` objects for each Job.
-And For scheduler waiting time.
+There is an expected increase in job sync duration due to creating `Workload` and `PodGroup` objects for each Job and for scheduler waiting time.
+We will measure the impact once we have an implementation.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?